SMALL GRAINS

 As many farmers already know, small grains can offer big gains!
 But, trying something new on the farm comes with some uncertainty and risk.
 Recognizing the on-farm benefits and ecosystem services that diversified rotations provide, EFAO’s Small Grains Program addresses this risk by offsetting some of the cost of growing new acres of small grains.
 The Small Grains Program is open to farmers across Ontario, regardless of your agronomic practices.

-The next intake of the Small Grains Program will open in July 2024, for farmers planting winter small grains in the fall of 2024.
+The next intake of EFAO’s Small Grains Program will open in December 2024 for spring 2025 small grains.

 Find out more about Program Eligibility, Requirements, and Benefits >